 Propane, Butane, matches, igniters, charcoal starter.
 Whatever you need, make sure that you bring it!

 This is both for cooking and re-seasoning your Blackstone and cast-iron products.

-You'll need this for foil packets, lining your Dutch ovens, and more.
-We always go through a lot of aluminum foil camping.
+You'll need this for foil packets, parchment paper to line your Dutch ovens, and more.

 Here are some of the most basic items that you will need.
 I love this camping utensil set; it has most things that you need.
 Here are all of the things that I bring:

 Depending on what type of equipment you are using, make sure that you have a variety of plastic-coated and metal only.

 We like to have two coolers when we go camping: one cooler is for the food and the other cooler is for the beverages.
 If it is hot outside, you will go through a lot of ice although the amount depends on a few factors:

 Amount of times the cooler is opened by someone (kids are a nightmare!)

 Even when we are camping with our trailer, we use a heavy, 3-inch rotomolded cooler to keep our food cold.
 RTIC or Yeti are the best.
 We have this RTIC cooler because the price is better but the technology is nearly the same.
 If you don't know the history, one of Yeti's founders got divorced and his wife started RTIC.
 Sounds like everything was amicable...not.